Giving your students the support they need to succeed in College or AP Biology is really hard

 Designed by a teacher who can support you in achieving biology success for your own students

 Glenn Wolkenfeld (Mr. W.) is California’s National Association of Biology Teachers 2020 Outstanding Biology Teacher of the Year.

 I’ve been teaching biology since 1987, and AP Bio since 1999.
 I’ve helped hundreds of students get a 4 or 5 on the AP exam.
 I’ve also trained hundreds of high school teachers in effective teaching techniques.

 The quizzes, flashcards, and interactive diagrams in the tutorials on SCIENCEMUSICVIDEOS.COM mirror the techniques I use in my classroom to guide my students toward success.
 I use these interactive tutorials with my own students.
 Over a hundred teachers are using them with thousands of students around the world.

 If it's an interactive AP Biology course,

 I’ve been teaching since 1987.
 I’ve been playing guitar since 1973.
 Staring on my second day as a teacher, I’ve been writing songs about science and singing them with my students.
 In 2008 I started to share these songs through my sciencemusicvideos youtube channel.
 A few years later, I teamed up with Bay area music producer Max Cowan.
 Now we’re at over ten million views, and over 100,000 subscribers.

 Click here to see Max’s website.

-I’ve been experimenting with computer assisted instruction for my entire career.
+For as long as I’ve been writing biology songs, I’ve also been involved with biology-related computer assisted instruction.That includes several years where I worked as an instructional designer.
 In 2013, I teamed up with programmer Dan Kirshner.
 Together, we developed the qwizcards plugin, which provides the software for interactivity and teacher monitoring on sciencemusicvideos.com and hundreds of other websites.